markekraus/PSRAW/docs/Module/New-RedditApplication.md

 ## PARAMETERS

 ### -ClientCredential
-A PScredential object containging the Client ID as the Username and the Client Secret as the password.
+A PScredential object containing the Client ID as the Username and the Client Secret as the password.
 For 'Installed' Apps which have no Client Secret, the password will be ignored.

 ```yaml
 Type: PSCredential